 - Family Alert Service: When a family member arrives home or leaves, the femtocell automatically sends an SMS message.
+For example, a parent at work can be notified that their child has arrived home from school.

-For example, a virtual Home Number: A ?home? phone number that rings on all the handsets at home when a call comes in to that number.
+• Virtual Home Number: A ?home? phone number that rings on all the handsets at home when a call comes in to that number.